 Why?

-Because the left, the mob, the media, big tech, they can't politicize it and bludgeon Donald Trump.
+Because the left, the mob, the media, big tech, they can't politicize it and bludgeon Donald Trump this week in New York City, 257% increase from just this week last year.

-Already shootings, a record last year were now up a whopping 76% from last year, and no sign of it getting any better.
+Already shootings, a record last year, were now up a whopping 76% from last year, and no sign of it getting any better.

-The officer offering words of comfort uh Sunday to Sky Martinez's mother, a day after the woman watched her baby take a bullet to the leg during a visit to New York City.
+The officer offering words of comfort Sunday to Sky Martinez's mother, a day after the woman watched her baby take a bullet to the leg during a visit to New York City.

-She's gonna be okay.
+She's going to be okay.

 She's one of the lucky ones.